LearnersGuild/learning-os/GLOSSARY.md

 A group of players starting at the same location, on the same day.
 Cohorts can be made up of  1 or more pods.
 They are a game object.

+# Craft

+A knowledge skill that people need to build things together.
+Examples: Dot net web developer, IOS developer, android developer, devops, data science, UX design, game development

 # Cycle

 TODO: Define Cycle
 1 Team works on 1 Goal for 1 Cycle.
 Game object.

+# Deliberate Practice

+Building something in a context that approximates/simulates the "real world" as much as possible with the intention of deliberately practicing the craft.

 # Goal Instance